AnonyMouse97/how_to_deploy_docker_apache_to_heroku/README.md

 - Composer (Included in the ``Dockerfile``)
 - Your project deployed to GitHub

-I suggest you use the same `Dockerfile` and `docker-compose.yml` from this repository (do not forget the `conf` folder).
+You need to use the same `Dockerfile` and `docker-compose.yml` from this repository (do not forget the `conf` folder).

 > **NOTE:** There are two possibilities for your database.
 You can use it locally but Heroku will need an add-on like [ClearDB MySQL](https://devcenter.heroku.com/articles/cleardb) (There is a free option but Heroku requires you to enter a credit card).
-For this project I would use [RemoteMySQL](https://remotemysql.com/) which is a free remote database.
+For this guide I would use [RemoteMySQL](https://remotemysql.com/) which is a free remote database.

-> **NOTE2:** Ensure the start-apache file in the `conf` folder is exectable with de command line below
+> **NOTE2:** Ensure the ``start-apache`` file in the `conf` folder is executable with de command line below
 ```
 chmod 755 start-apache
 ```